UbiquityRobotics/learn/doing_more/network_connect.md

 Neighbor's network
 Other Network

-*{ Wayne:

 We want to switch to MyNetwork, and we have now verified that it's present.
-So:
+So we can command:

 ```ubuntu@NEWHOSTNAME:~$ sudo pifi add MyNetwork password```